 The best songs about family are perhaps those that relate childhood memories and the security of home.

 This song does all of that but does it simply.
-It doesn’t try and paint childhood and home as a perfect picture but rather tells it warts and all; it is all the more powerful for it, evoking childhood scenes and family affairs.
+It doesn’t try and paint childhood and home as a perfect picture but rather tells it as it is.

 7. We Are Family – Sister Sledge

-This song is so powerful that it has been covered by multiple artists over the years, one of the most popular version done by American punk rock band – ‘Babes in Toyland’.
+This song is so powerful that it has been covered by multiple artists over the years both in the USA and internationally.

 8. Through the Years – Kenny Rogers